-When looking for nearshore outsourcing partners, UruIT is the premiere web and app development agency to turn to.
-UruIT has been in the software outsourcing industry since 2007.
+When looking for nearshore outsourcing partners, Uruit is the premiere web and mobile app development agency to turn to.
+Uruit has been in the software outsourcing industry since 2007.
 During the last 10 years, we have provided nearshore staffing and full product development services to a wide array of U.S. companies looking for skilled talent, accessible costs, and nearby proximity.
-Their success is based in the belief that in nearshore outsourcing, there is no “client” and “provider”; everyone cooperates and communicates as members of the same team and project.
+Our success is based in the belief that in nearshore outsourcing there is no “client” and “provider”; everyone cooperates and communicates as members of the same team and project.

 If you would like to know more about the benefits of nearshore outsourcing from Uruguay and Colombia, where Uruit’s Development Centers are located, please visit the links and get to know the extra advantages both locations offer!